There was an error with your log in

 Courmayeur in Italy

 • Departing from the rifugio, you’ll follow the Mont Favre ridgeline with more spectacular views of the Mont Blanc massif.
 Pass the last few trees on the way down to the Veny valley before it leads you on a long and gradual climb to the Col de la Seigne.
 This high mountain pass is the border between Italy and France, and it’s the second highest point along the entire Tour du Mont Blanc.
-Continue going down to the Refuge des Mottets, a welcoming mountain hut that concludes the day’s journey.
+The day’s journey concludes in a cozy hotel in Bourg St Maurice.

 Hiking: 8 hours, 18 km / 11.2 miles